North Airdrie Credit Union Ltd

 You'll need to provide the original documentation or a certified copy of an official document showing your change of name – for example, a marriage certificate or deed poll – and this will allow us to update our records and process the claim.

-Please contact the Joint Administrators with evidence of your change of name.
-Once confirmed they'll instruct FSCS to make payment in the new name.
+Please contact FSCS with evidence of your change of name.
+Once confirmed we'll make payment in the new name.

 Documents that can be used as evidence include a marriage certificate or a deed poll.
 Additionally, you'll need to provide a council tax bill, or a utility bill (not a mobile phone bill) or benefits entitlement letter with your new name, and they must be less than three months old.